-A review of student academic and attendance records will be conducted prior to the start of school and at the end of each semester.
+Middle School 2023-2024 Student Progression Plan -October 2023 A review of student academic and attendance records will be conducted prior to the start of school and at the end of each semester.
 Students meeting the criteria listed below shall be considered for an opportunity to participate in the Academic Recovery Labs:

-- students who are two or more years older than their peers, - students who are performing two or more years below grade level, - students who are not mastering specific skills, - students in need of remediation beginning after the first interim report, - students who are in danger of failing at the end of the first semester, - students with an IEP, or - students who have a grade of F at the semester.
+- students who are two or more years older than their peers, - students who are preforming two or more years below grade level, - students who are not mastering specific skills, - student in need of remediation beginning after the first interim report, - students who are in danger of failing at the end of the first semester, - students with an IEP, or - students who have a grade of F at the semester.